mendix/docs/content/refguide/native-template.md

 ### 5.1 Mobile Toolkit Configuration Structure

 App-specific information is defined in a top level **config** file.
-The best way to derive possible config options is to configure a app initially with the Mendix Native Mobile Builder and note the configuration keys.
+The best way to derive possible config options is to configure an app initially with the Mendix Native Mobile Builder and note the configuration keys.

 **<details><summary>To see the supported properties as of config version 2, click here.</summary>** These are the supported properties as of config version 2: